 The second area applies to the data we process on behalf of our customers.
 Or, put in another way; the data you hand over to us as your supplier and trusted partner.
 If you do use Azets’ services and technology, you can trust that this data is processed in a GDPR compliant way.

-Azets Work – the GDPR compliant customer portal
+CoZone – the GDPR compliant customer portal

-Azets Work is an extensive portal for payroll and accounting services.
+CoZone is an extensive portal for payroll and accounting services.
 It is cloud based, so the tasks and data you need is available wherever you are, whichever platform you are working on.
 Whether you are at home, traveling or at work.
 Whether you are sitting with your mobile or PC.
 The customer portal covers many processes in your business and we continuously add new functionality to match our customers’ needs.

 These are some of the key features of the portal: